MonteShaffer/rml-bomo/03-proof.md

 ##### Joseph Smith's esoteric perspective

 Taken altogether, I have included the stem [mor-mon-ya] in my estimation of the first phrase written by Nephi in his small plates, the legend of Nephi.
 This specific inclusion certainly would have captured Mormon's attention.
-And it is a reference to Egyptian mythology that we (humans) are descended from the celestial (the gods) who came on one or more vessels (boats or ships) from a sacred water (lake).
+And it is a reference to Egyptian mythology that we (humans) are descended from the celestial (the gods) who came on one or more vessels (boats or ships) from a sacred pure water (lake) in the highlands.
 A much different view of our origins than a modern Judeo-Christian norm.

 Certainly Joseph Smith was engaged in expanding Judeo-Christian views of his era:  [elohim] as a plurality of gods, eternal progression to become a god, and the glory of god being the experience and learning obtained in this life.
 Very far removed from a monotheistic view that evolved (or devolved) following the Messiah Death Event; of which, the Masoretes were intentional in removing the notion of polytheism in their efforts to preserve their legacy and remain relevant.